 Once the claim is reported, MEM’s claims team determines whether it is classified as report only, or if it requires action.

 Report only: In Missouri, a report only claim involves three days or less of lost time and no permanent disability.
-However, contrary to its name, it can also include medical treatment up to $3,300 paid out of pocket by the employer.
+However, contrary to its name, it can also include medical treatment up to your state’s maximum paid out of pocket by the employer.
 Report only claims do not count against businesses in any way; notably, they do not impact your e-mod.

 Medical only: If a claim is not report only and requires action, it may be classified as medical only, meaning the injured employee did not suffer any permanent loss or disability.
 The employee requires medical treatment to some extent but is expected to fully recover to their initial ability.
 MEM has dedicated medical only claim representatives who help policyholders and their employees manage the medical care process and get the employee safely back to work as soon as possible.